How to Use This Calculator

 extrusionHours = totalExtrudedVolume / flowMm3PerS / 3600

-Here, flowMm3PerS represents the volumetric flow rate in cubic millimeters per second, volume is the model volume in cubic centimeters, and 1.25 is the overhead factor (25%) for travel moves, layer changes, z-hops, and bed heating.
+Here, flowMm3PerS represents the volumetric flow rate in cubic millimeters per second, volume is the model volume in cubic centimeters, and Overhead Factor is an adjustable multiplier (default 1.25) for non-extrusion activities like travel moves, layer changes, z-hops, and bed heating.

 Projecting Print Duration for a Complex Prototype